menhaj007/readmeforproject/Readme.md

 - Attempted extra features.

 ## Installation
-This application is built with Java 11 and MySQL server Version 5.
+This application is built with Java 11 and MySQL server Version 8.
 A part of the applicaiton includes JUnit testing farmework to test the curial or the core function of the application.
 The instruciton provided here is based on the IntelliJ IDEA community edition IDE.
 Finally, there is a need for an API key (provided for this purpose) for random.org's API to access their random generator API.
-The two JAR files one for MySQL dependency and another for API is also provided with needs to be added into the module before being apple to use the application.
+The two JAR files one for MySQL dependency and another for API is also provided with needs to be added into the module before being able to use the application.

 - To Download Java 11, please referen to this link https://www.oracle.com/java/technologies/javase/jdk11-archive-downloads.html
 - To install Java 11, please refer to this link https://docs.oracle.com/en/java/javase/11/install/